SoundPlayGames/BoardBeats/README.md

 ## Summary

-This document provides a summary of our project building process for our app, **BoardBeats**
+We modlated each part of our building process.
+The main page (shows options for tic tac tow, checkers, and music player), the tic tac toe page, and the checkers page.
+We prioritized implementing the games first for our demo, and implementing the music api by the last deadline.

 ## Milestone Requirements